torusresearch/solana-wallet/docs/howToFork.md

 - 4. API calls to https://solana-api.tor.us are restricted.
 Please contact our team for help.

 - 5. Generate a different sentry dsn for your fork.
-If use the one available in the current env, all the errors logs will be lost.
+All your error logs will be lost if dsn value in the current env file is reused.